 Together, we created an event that captured this vision and so much more, with each element thoughtfully designed to represent the couple and their story.
 Over the next three posts, I’ll be sharing the details from the welcome party, the ceremony, and the reception—I really couldn’t contain all the wonderfulness in just one post!

-PART 1: THE WELCOME PARTY
+PART 1: THE WEDDING WELCOME DINNER

 Having their guests feel cared for was really important to both Nina and Martin.
 A couple months before the wedding, guests received a personalized, handmade leather luggage tag by Hello London Designs, this is just one of the many thoughtful touches they included for their guests.